isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

   - title: What centres are allowed to continue on-premise instruction, and what are the safe management measures that they should implement?
     content: |
-      Details on the centres that are allowed to continue on-premise instruction can be found here.
+      Details on the centres that are allowed to continue on-premise instruction can be found above.

       To reduce risk of transmission of COVID-19, centres are required to abide by the nationwide safe management measures for workplaces issued on 9 May 2020.
 These include health checks, the use of SafeEntry to support contact tracing for all employees, students and other visitors, wearing of masks at all times, and regular cleaning of common facilities and high-touch areas.
 More details are available at the GoBusiness website.